choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-1.md

 assert_equal "This is an example of text.
 It has formatting issues", results
 ```
-Ok that's pretty ugly.
+Ok that looks pretty terrible.
 I formatted the composition call in an indented hierarchy to illustrate a couple points:

 1. Nesting function calls gets ugly fast - you end up with a <a href="https://en.wikipedia.org/wiki/Pyramid_of_doom_(programming)" target="window">pyramid of doom</a>
 2. The order in which the functions execute is counter-intuitive.
 One would think the first function in the list is the first to execute, but because we're nesting functions, they execute from the inside out.